Taxation and Compliance

 Hillier

 The introduction of Pay Day Super is the most significant shift in the employer-employee relationship since the inception of the Superannuation Guarantee.
 Under the new rules, employers must ensure super is received by the fund within 7 business days of a wage payment.
-Critically, this change applies to all employees, including working directors.
-If you pay yourself a director’s wage, your own super must now follow these strict 7-day rules to remain compliant with Single Touch Payroll reporting.
+Additionally, this change applies to all employees, including working directors.
+If you pay yourself a directors’ wage, your own super must now follow these strict 7-day rules to remain compliant with Single Touch Payroll (STP) reporting.

 Navigating the New ATO Compliance Landscape and Clearing House Closure

-The most urgent task for small businesses is preparing for the permanent closure of the ATO Small Business Superannuation Clearing House (SBSCH) on 30 June 2026.
+One of the most urgent tasks for many small businesses is preparing for the permanent closure of the ATO Small Business Superannuation Clearing House (SBSCH) on 30 June 2026.
 If you currently rely on this free service, you must take the following steps immediately:

 • Select a New Provider: You must transition to a commercial clearing house or a payroll-integrated solution (like Xero, MYOB, or QuickBooks).